NEU-ABLE-LAB/NEU_RC_HELLO/matlab/README.md

     Matlab should now be running through X11 on your computer.

+    *NOTE*: Only some partitions have the libraries for Matlab GUI.
+If you receive an error about `error: /usr/lib64/libGL`, select another partition or [contact research computing](https://www.northeastern.edu/rc/?page_id=24).
+Alternatively, you can use the following command to start Matlab below `$ matlab -softwareopengl`.

 2) [Configure Matlab](https://www.northeastern.edu/rc/?page_id=18#matjobs) to run in parallel mode using the `ser-par-10g-4` partitioned nodes on the cluster.

     * Configure MATLAB to run parallel jobs on your cluster by calling configCluster.